ordina-jworks/ordina-jworks.github.io/_posts/2017-04-24-Blockchain-Introduction.md

 > "Blockchain is a type of __distributed database__ that stores a __permanent__ and __tamper-proof__ ledger of __transaction data__."

 In other words blockchain is a __decentralized immutable data structure__.
-First, the blockchain is a network of computers, called nodes in the blockchain world.
+In short the blockchain is a network of computers, called nodes in the blockchain world.
 Every node has the same copy of the database which they manage together.
 A transaction is encrypted and signed on a mathematical way.
 When a transaction is saved in the blockchain, it is duplicated across all nodes in the network.